Last updated: 24 June 2021

 Given what’s happening in our world, we’ve had to make changes to how we plan, arrange and conduct funerals.

-We are limiting social contact between the Olsens Funerals team and our client families.
+We are limiting social contact between the Olsens Farewells team and our client families.
 Our funeral consultants will organise funeral documentation and arrangement instructions at arm’s length, via email or phone, rather than the usual face-to-face meeting.

 Alternate arrangements that will give mourners (other than immediate family members) an opportunity to grieve are available.
 We can organise to live stream the funeral service online or arrange for a video recording.
 Alternatively, after the crisis period has passed, we can organise a memorial service.